Basilica of St. Francis of Assisi

 The story goes that the nuns had left out space for the staircase in the chapel plans, and despaired of building one.

-A carpenter supposedly showed up unannounced after nine days of prayer by the sisters, built the staircase, and then left without taking payment.
+supposedly showed up unannounced after nine days of prayer by the sisters, built the staircase, and then left without taking payment.

 Originally, it held itself up with no nails or visible supports.